 - Automatic labeling: In many applications, high-speed labeling machines apply water-based glue to labels before they are automatically attached to the bottle.
 In other cases, the winery purchases large rolls of labels that have pressure-sensitive adhesive pre-applied, which are then sheeted and attached to the bottles.

 - Wax seals: The wax seal is considered packaging and labeling.
-This is example of another type of hot melt adhesive that may be used in the wine packing and presentation process.
+This is an example of another type of hot melt adhesive that may be used in the wine packing and presentation process.
 A wax seal is actually a modified, colorized hot melt adhesive that is applied to the top and/or side of the bottle.
 A wax seal on the top of the bottle at the cork seals the bottle, providing a measure of tamper evidence while adding a bit of aesthetic appeal.
 Additionally, a wax seal on the cork or side of the bottle can be stamped with an impression or logo, as a way to enhance the wine’s overall branding.
-This hot melt adhesive is typically applied with and automatic hot melt system much like the case erecting system consisting of a tank, hose, gun, nozzle and solenoid.
+This hot melt adhesive is typically applied with an automatic hot melt system much like the case erecting system consisting of a tank, hose, gun, nozzle, and solenoid.

 Palletizing: Adhesives are important throughout the wine packaging process, including palletizing.
 Completed cases of wine can be stacked in an interlocking fashion with small amounts of special hot melt or cold glue palletizing adhesive between them.
 This adhesive can be there to simply create a non-skid surface or can actually be used to bond and unitize the cases of wine, effectively decreasing the need for stretch wrap.
-Both water based glue and hot melts are used here.
-The cold glue product are sprayed and extruded and the hot melt extruded in dots or lines.
+Both water-based glue and hot melts are used here.
+The cold glue product is sprayed and extruded and the hot melt extruded in dots or lines.

 Adhesives Are an Important Part of the Wine Packaging Process